Learning Support Services

 How are MSI times selected?A survey is done in class during the first few days of the quarter.
 The most popular times and widely distributed times are chosen.

 What if I miss the in-class announcement?You can go on-line to https://eop.sa.ucsc.edu/msi/msischedule.cfm and click on the class.

 Do I have to go every week?

 For most classes, weekly attendance is not required; although, students tend to get the most benefit from the MSI sessions if they attend weekly or at least 4 times during the quarter.
 For some courses, MSI may have a sign-up procedure that will require you to sign-up for and attend a specific session each week.
-If your course has a special MSI sign-up process, it will be marked with an asterisk (*) on the MSI supported course list at the top of this page.

 Does MSI happen during finals week?No, unless there is a exam study session scheduled.
 The last MSI sessions for the quarter are held during the last week of instruction.